-PhRMA is currently studying methodologies for estimating damage to U.S. industry from current IP practices in Saudi Arabia.
-The Saudi pharmaceutical market is the largest in the region, estimated at more than one billion dollars in 2000 by IMS Health.
+It is not possible to provide a reliable current estimate of the potential market size for PhRMA member companies in Saudi Arabia, if current deficiencies were rectified.
+The Saudi pharmaceutical market was estimated at more than one billion dollars in 1997.
 If the Government of Saudi Arabia were to adopt a patent regime consistent with WTO TRIPS standards, the U.S. share of this market would likely expand substantially, even if the market itself did not grow significantly.